grafana/grafana/docs/sources/explore/explore-metrics.md

 - The **Overview** tab provides a description for each metric, as well as the metric `type` and `unit` associated with the metric.
 It also provides a list of labels associated with the metric.
 Click on any label to view drill-down visualizations.
 - The **Breakdown** tab depicts time series visualizations for each of the label-value pairs for the selected metric.
 You can further drill down on each label and click **Add to filter** to add the label/value pair into your filters.
 You can also change the **View** from grid to rows.
 - The **Related metrics** tab depicts related metrics with relevant key words.
 You can repeat the drill down process for any related metric.
-Toggle **SHow previews** to preview visualizations.
+Toggle **Show previews** to preview visualizations.

 Once you have gathered your metrics exploration data you can: